 But don’t let that hold you back!
 If you’ve decided to change your blog niche, it’s because you know your success lies elsewhere.
 Remember that you are not making progress with the audience you have now.
-If you allow it to hold you back, you will never have a successful blog that makes money.
+If you allow it to hold you back, you will never have a profitable blog.

 You can have multiple blogging niches, but it is not recommended that you start blogging in many niches simultaneously.
 This is not good for your SEO.
 Having a blog with multiple topics and little content on each will make it harder for Google to understand what your blog is about.
 It is best to introduce other niches little by little.

-If you blog about ‘Pets‘ and have 30 articles on ‘how to take care of cats’ health in winter‘, your chances are high to have good Google rankings for this topic.
+If you blog about ‘Pets‘ and have 30 articles on ‘how to take care of your cats’ health during winter time‘, your chances are high to have good Google rankings for this topic.

-It happens because Google recognizes that your site is richer in content when it comes to the ‘health of cats in the winter‘ than, say, some other blog that has 30 blog posts each in a different niche.
+It happens because Google recognizes that your site is richer in content when it comes to ‘cats healthcare‘ than, say, some other blog that has 30 blog posts each in a different niche.

-Imagine the mess: only one article on ‘how to take care of cats’ health in winter‘, another on ‘how to renovate old dressers‘, another on ‘how to change a truck tire‘… Hard to tell what this blog could be all about, right? (
+Imagine the mess: only one article on ‘how to take care of of your cats’ health during winter time‘, another on ‘how to renovate old dressers‘, and another on ‘how to change a truck tire‘… Hard to tell what this blog could be all about, right? (

-But if think cats and truck tires can be related somehow, lemme know!
-I promise won’t judge you!)
+But if you think cats and truck tires can be related somehow, lemme know!
+I might find it interesting.)

 That’s what we don’t want.
 So, before expanding your blog to include a new niche, make sure you’ve explored your current one well.
-And introduce one new blog niche at a time, add lots of content, and let Google know that your site is rich in content in this new niche!
+Also, introduce one new blog niche at a time.
+Then add lots of quality content to let Google know that your site is rich in content in this new niche!